catervpillar/react-projects/02-todo-list/README.md

 # React ToDo List
 Extremely simple ToDo project.
-The user can add new expenses typing in the title of the expense, the amount paid and the date in which it occurred.
+The user can add new goals to the ToDo list and then browse through them as they appear in a list under the input form as well as delete them.
-Below the input form for adding new expenses, the user can browse through the list of all the expenses added which are filtered by year.
-Furthermore, a column chart shows the trend in expenses over the 12 months of the selected year.
-A trash icon button allows the user to delete each single expenses.
+CSS modules with custom styling per each component were used for the styling of the application instead of regular CSS files.

 ## Usage
 Once the repository has been cloned, open the terminal inside the project folder and use the following command to install all the dependencies needed: